 To avoid similar complications, I suggest you read this article and note what the mysterious word “gaslighting” really means.

 What are gaslighting phrases?

 In gaslighting terms, there are words that can:

-- c) Force you to eat a taco.
-(Yes, there are people who grab a taco because of nerves …)
+b) Force you to eat a taco.
+(Yes, some people grab a taco because of nerves …)